github/docs/content/repositories/working-with-files/managing-files/navigating-files-with-the-new-code-view.md

   ![Screenshot of the "Upload files" button in the new code view](/assets/images/help/repository/code-view-upload-files.png)

 ## Using the symbols pane
-You can now quickly navigate between symbols in your files with the symbols pane.
+You can now quickly view and navigate between symbols such as functions or classes in your code with the symbols pane.
 You can search for a symbol in a single file, in all files in a repository, or even in all public repositories on {% data variables.product.prodname_dotcom %}.

 1. Select a repository, then navigate to a file containing symbols.
 2. To bring up the symbols pane, click {% octicon "code-square" aria-label="The code square icon" %}.